 - High fever delirium and sleep deprivation are other unpleasant EMS’s.

 Extraordinary Mental Shifts (EMS) are a part of life.
 They are often wonderful and have good effects.
-However, there are differences of opinion on whether some EMS’s are good, bad, or a mixture of good and bad.
+However, there are differences of opinion on whether some particular EMS’s are good, bad, or a mixture of good and bad.

 I feel confident in stating that religion-induced EMS’s have a mixture of good and bad effects.
 I am skeptical that a state of enlightenment/salvation exists although I cannot completely rule out its possibility.